Isle of Wight Guru

 Q. Which town should I stay in on the Isle of Wight?

-A. It depends what you are after.
+A. It depends on what you are after.
 Peace and quiet?
 An ice cream and a game of minigolf on the seafront?
 A romantic break?
 Beautiful coastal walks?

 Take a look at our guide to Which Isle of Wight should I stay in?

-Sandown is popular...but it's not for everyone
+Shanklin is popular...but it's not for everyone

 Q. Can you get around the Isle of Wight without a car?